MicrosoftDocs/customer-voice/fp-docs/survey-text-format.md

     > [!div class=mx-imgBorder]
     > ![Apply text formatting](media/text-format.png "Apply text formatting")

-In the following illustration, custom formatting has been applied to the survey title, description, questions, options for answering the questions, and the labels for the Net Promoter Score. <!--Edit okay?
-I was a bit confused by the reference to the "elements you selected earlier."
-Also - Maybe I shouldn't have added "and the labels for the Net Promoter Score"?
-I can't really tell whether the font for the labels has been changed.-->
+In the following illustration, custom formatting has been applied to the survey title, description, and questions.

 > [!div class=mx-imgBorder]
 > ![Formatting applied to a survey](media/survey-text-format.png "Formatting applied to a survey")

 > [!NOTE]
-> To format the thank-you message and footer text, open the **Settings** pane, select the message or text, and then use the formatting toolbar. <!--Is this also how you modify the survey title and description?
-If so, can that be added here?--> More information: [Survey response options](invite-settings.md#survey-response-options)
+> To format the thank-you message and footer text, open the **Settings** pane, select the message or text, and then use the formatting toolbar.
+More information: [Survey response options](invite-settings.md#survey-response-options)

 ### See also